Issue #1755

 I don't see anything D1HR specific in it though.

-Updated by Denis 'GNUtoo' Carikli about 3 years ago
+Updated by Denis 'GNUtoo' Carikli over 3 years ago